net4nt/axmol/extensions/ImGui/src/ImGui/README.md

 # The ImGui extension for axmol

-Sync from https://github.com/Xrysnow/cocos2d-x-imgui and do some improvements
+forked from https://github.com/Xrysnow/cocos2d-x-imgui and add many improvements

 ## Improvements